Browse the knowledge base

 • Format misread05/04/2026 could be May 4 or April 5 depending on locale.
 Edit.

-• Date too far in the past or future — confidence is usually flagged yellow for outliers.
+• Date too far in the past or future — outliers are worth double-checking against the original document.
 Confirm or correct.

 Wrong totals